sliao1/github-games/README.md

 You can play the game at: http://sliao1.github.io/github-games/

+This is tetris!
+Spacebar to start the game, then arrow keys to move and rotate pieces.

+Beware!
+The pieces drop faster the longer you play the game.

 >> _*SUPPORTED BROWSERS*: Chrome, Firefox, Safari, Opera and IE9+_

 This fun open source game was cloned from: https://github.com/jakesgordon/javascript-tetris